anakic/querystorm-docs/CSharp/Querying.md

 ```

-Another things scripts can do is reference other scripts and libraries.
+Another thing scripts can do is reference other scripts and libraries.
 This is supported via `#r` and `#load` directives that are placed at the beginning of scripts:

 ```csharp
 #r "System.IO.Compression"